Shared Tasks

 DAGPap22: Detecting automatically generated scientific papers

 There are increasing reports that research papers can be written by computers, which presents a series of concerns (e.g., see [1]).
 In this challenge we explore the state of the art in detecting automatically generated papers.
 We frame the detection problem as a binary classification task: given an excerpt of text, label it as either human-written or machine-generated.
-To this end we will provide a corpus of over 4,000 automatically written papers, based on the work by Cabanac et al. [2], as well as documents collected by our publishing and editorial teams.
-As a control, we will provide a corpus of openly accessibly human-written papers from the same scientific domains of documents.
+To this end we are releasing a corpus of over 4000 excerpts from automatically written papers, based on the work by Cabanac et al. [2], as well as documents collected by our publishing and editorial teams.
+As a test set, the participants are provided with a 5x larger corpus of openly accessible human-written as well as generated papers from the same scientific domains of documents.

-We also encourage contributions that aim to extend this dataset with other computer-generated scientific papers, or paper that propose valid metrics to assess automatically generated papers against those written by humans.
+We also encourage contributions that aim to extend this dataset with other computer-generated scientific papers, or papers that propose valid metrics to assess automatically generated papers against those written by humans.

 1. Holly Else.
 (2021). "'Tortured phrases' give away fabricated research papers."
 Nature.